 Throughout 2021, The Bermudian will be exploring issues and initiatives which impact Bermuda’s most precious resource—our ocean.
-In the first of this year-long series, we look at the government-led Bermuda Ocean Prosperity Programme, which aims to nurture the sustainable, profitable and enjoyable use of our waters for generations to come.
+In this year-long series, we look at the government-led Bermuda Ocean Prosperity Programme, which aims to nurture the sustainable, profitable and enjoyable use of our waters for generations to come.

 Like so much of Bermuda’s natural environment, our ocean is under threat from the impact of climate change and human activity.
 Rising sea levels, stronger storms, pollution and declining fish stocks all threaten our precious marine resources.
 While these resources need protecting, the sea also offers economic opportunities, provides livelihoods, and gives general enjoyment, whether you are simply appreciating the view or are an avid water sports fanatic.